cowboyai/cim-start/readme.md

 You don't have to fill this all out at once (and we won't), everything but a few basic options all have defaults.
 The more you fill out, the more we can use with Nix.

+NOW, take out all those folders, and put them in their own flakes.

+That's right, flakes are just assemblies of other flakes.
+You can put them together in git-submodules too.

 This is an evolutionary system, we expect it to:
 1. start with an empty base
 2. allow you to just add config files and rebuild